Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Introduction

 \section{Introduction}

-Suppose you are tasked with selecting a restaurant, guided by the establishment's star ratings on platforms such as Yelp or Google Maps.
+Suppose you select a restaurant based on its average observed rating.
 How big is the regret if you simply pick the restaurant with the highest average rating?
-To answer this question, we introduce a game-theoretical model to study the worst-case regret of the greedy strategy under complete (Knightian) uncertainty.
-In a game against Nature, the decision-maker (DM) observes a realization of a stochastic matrix consisting of product ratings for each product.
-Upon observation, the DM chooses a strategy, which is a function from the set of observations to the set of products (corresponding to restaurants in our example).
+We introduce a game-theoretic model to study the worst-case regret of greedy selection under Knightian uncertainty.
+In a game against Nature, the decision-maker (DM) observes a realization of a stochastic ratings matrix (i.e., sampled product ratings for each product).
+Upon observation, the DM chooses a product according to a strategy (pure or mixed), which maps each observation to a probability distribution over the set of products.

-More concretely, the DM observes sampled ratings (e.g., reviews on Google Maps in our example) and chooses a strategy to pick a product (restaurant).
 Nature chooses a state, that is, a stochastic matrix of probability distributions over the product ratings, which is unobservable to the DM.
-We allow for any state and any strategy, meaning that both the DM and Nature have infinitely many (pure) strategies.
+We allow Nature to choose any admissible state and the DM to use any possibly randomized strategy.

 The basic structure of our framework dates back to Abraham Wald's maximin model \cite{Wald1950} and Leonard Savage's minimax regret model \cite{Savage1951}, both of which are based on worst-case principles.
 Wald's maximin criterion prescribes choosing the strategy that maximizes the minimum payoff, while Savage's criterion prescribes choosing the strategy that minimizes the maximum regret.
 The connection to our setting is that the DM tries to minimize the regret against the worst-case probability distribution.